Ramot-Lab/Face_databases/README.md

 The user will send an electronic copy of all papers that reference the database to: xiaobai.li@oulu.fi.

-## Psychological Image Collection at Stirling (PICS), University of Stirling
+## PICS -- Psychological Image Collection at Stirling, University of Stirling
 This is a collection of images useful for conducting experiments in psychology, primarily faces, though other submissions are welcome.
 They are free for research use.

 http://pics.psych.stir.ac.uk/2D_face_sets.htm